ThorNolan/liri-node-app/README.md

 2. Run `npm install` in your command line

-3. In your command prompt, run `node liri.js <pass in a command depending on what you want LIRI Bot to do>`
+3. At the command prompt, enter `node liri.js <pass in a command depending on what you want LIRI Bot to do>`

 + Command options: